Haroenv/silent-acres-fest/README.md

 This is a site made for Project 1 of WebTechnieken 1.
 Given by Rogier van der Linde at Odisee.

+The festival is a fictional one.

 # Template

-Part of the exercise is to base on an existing wix design.
+Part of the exercise is to base on an existing Wix design.
 I chose [this](http://www.wix.com/demone2/small-brand-blog) one.

 # License